Adaaks/Superbiz-Uploader/README.md

 # Note
-WARNING: By running this program, you agree for all of the ads here: https://dev.bloxbiz.com/dashboard/ad-control to be shown to your game.
+WARNING: By running this program, you agree for all of the ads here: https://dev.bloxbiz.com/dashboard/ad-control to be uploaded to your game.

 # Instructions